ARTbio/startbio/docs/R-IOC/variables.md

 * Function name (`add_three`): this is the name that you want to call your function.
 It should be something pretty short, easy to remember and as meaningful as possible.
-As when we create any variables or objects in R, we use the arrow &lt;- to assign this name to our function… Yes, a function is an R object as any R objects, and you will see that a function may be used in some occasion as a variable !
+As when we create any variables or objects in R, we use the arrow <- to assign this name to our function… Yes, a function is an R object as any R objects, and you will see that a function may be used in some occasion as a variable !
-* “function” and arguments (`function(x)`): we tell R that we want to create a function using `function()`.
+* "function" and arguments (`function(x)`): we tell R that we want to create a function using `function()`.
 Within the parentheses, we can specify the number of arguments that we want our function to have.
 It doesn’t matter what we name our arguments within the parentheses (here,` x`), as long as we use the same names in the body of the function.
 If you want to have multiple arguments, it would look something like this: `function(arg1, arg2, arg3, ...)`.
 Later, when you put your function to use, you’ll have to specify values for the arguments.
 * Curly brackets: `{` and `}` come after `function(argument)` and need to bracket the actual function code that you’re writing.
 Note that the best practice is to put the first bracket` `{ on the same line as the function assignment and the last bracket } alone on its own (last) line.
 * Body of the function: this is the code in the function between the curly brackets that executes the task that you want.
 A new variable, y, is created to store the x + 3 value.
 Note that a good practice is to indent the body of the function for better readability.
 * The return value (`return(y)`): Also inside the curly brackets, but usually at the end, this is the result that the function prints for you when it’s done running.
 Here the function returns the value of y (aka, x + 3).
 Note that the return statement is not mandatory, when this statement is missing, the function will return the content of the last variable manipul